Ring employees were able to spy on customers' camera feeds

 According to The Intercept and The Information, Ring allowed employees access to unencrypted customer videos taken from its lineup of smart doorbell.
 The incidents began in 2016, when the company moved from San Francisco to Ukraine, in an effort to save money.

-While this was happening with the Ukraine team, executives and engineers were granted overreaching access to live feeds from some customer cameras.
+While this was happening with the Ukraine team, US-based Ring executives and engineers were granted access to “unfiltered, round-the-clock live feeds from some customer cameras".
 The Intercept said this led to Ring engineers "teasing each other about who they brought home" after dates.
 Basically, if someone who had been given this access inside Ring wanted to snoop, all they needed was a user's email address.

 It's especially shady when you consider it's not just cameras outside the home, but ones inside, as well.

-Note: Update: A Ring representative told Pocket-lint that Ring employees only have access to recordings that are sourced from publicly shared Ring videos in the Neighbors app, as well as from some Ring users who've given written consent to allow the company to access and their videos.
-It also said Ring employees do not have access to livestreams.
-Here's the company's full statement: